pymatgen.util package

 Returns:

-Indices of matches, e.g., [0, 1, 2, 3].
+Indices of matches, e.g. [0, 1, 2, 3].
 Empty list if not found.

-find_in_coord_list_pbc(fcoord_list, fcoord, atol: float = 1e-08, pbc: tuple[bool, bool, bool] = (True, True, True)) ndarray[source]
+find_in_coord_list_pbc(frac_coord_list, frac_coord, atol: float = 1e-08, pbc: PbcLike = (True, True, True)) np.ndarray[source]

 Get the indices of all points in a fractional coord list that are equal to a fractional coord (with a tolerance), taking into account periodic boundary conditions.